 #5 – Perpetual Preference shares

-These type of preferred shares do not have any maturity period.
-In case of perpetual preferred shares, initial invested capital is never returned to the shareholders.
-Shareholders continue to receive preferred dividend for infinite period.
-Most of preferred shares falls into this category.
+These types do not have any maturity period.
+In the case of perpetual preferred shares, the initial invested capital is never returned to the shareholders.
+Shareholders continue to receive a preferred dividend for an infinite period.
+Most of the preferred shares fall into this category.

 source: General Finance